 Hope and connection are important in these trying times.
 While the Clackamas County Mental Health Center is not open to walk-ins, the phone number is available 24/7.
 This number is not just a crisis line, the staff there can provide support for anyone who might be worried or anxious about what is going on.

-- Taking care of yourself, your friends, and your family
+- Take care of yourself, your friends, and your family

 Helping others cope with their stress can also make your community stronger.